 There are two common ways for teams to develop databases:

 Each developer works on a single shared copy of the database.
 This is usually created from a backup of the production database.
-When a milestone is reached, a deployment script is created to migrate the final state of the database to a test database.
+When a milestone is reached, a deployment script is created to apply the final state of the database to a test database.

 Because the changes are made directly to the database itself, you don't need to use the Get latest tab.
 There are no changes to share or get, and the database always has the most recent changes.

 However, there's no safe way to test changes in isolation, and developers may overwrite each others' changes by mistake.
 Additionally, information about who made changes is sometimes lost.

 Alternatively, they can create a new blank database and link it to the database in source control, or restore a backup of the development database.
 Restoring a backup has the advantage of including any necessary data.

 To switch from shared to dedicated development, each developer on your team needs to:

 Create an empty database.
 This will be the developer's dedicated copy.

 For easy identification, you should name the database something similar to database you're about to copy.